mosaicml/composer/docs/source/trainer/using_the_trainer.rst

-Composer comes with DeepSpeed support, allowing you to leverage their full set of features that makes it easier to train large models across both any type of GPU and multiple nodes.
+Composer comes with DeepSpeed support, allowing you to leverage their full set of features that makes it easier to train large models across (1) any type of GPU and (2) multiple nodes.
 For more details on DeepSpeed, see `their website <https://www.deepspeed.ai>`__.

 To enable DeepSpeed, simply pass in a config as specified in the